 The high fiber content helps reduce appetite, decrease the risk of heart disease, high blood pressure and type 2 diabetes, and lower cholesterol levels.

-Are avocados good for weight loss?
+But are avocados good for weight loss?

 Don’t worry; the high-fat content doesn’t necessarily mean you will gain weight.
 Rather, it means that the food will release slowly from your stomach, keeping you full for longer and stopping you from eating more or binging unconsciously during the day.